Site Reliability Engineer (SRE)

 Austin, TX Aug 2019 - Aug 2021

-• Facilitated the blameless postmortem program across 30+ production incidents, driving action-item tracking with 3-week target close rate and a weekly incident review board, lifting close rate from 42% to 88% within two quarters.
+• Facilitated the blameless postmortem program across 30+ production incidents, driving action-item tracking and a weekly incident review board, lifting close rate from 42% to 88% within two quarters.

 • Defined the production readiness review process for 24 internal services, codifying canary rollouts, automated rollback triggers, and safe-deploy gates, reducing change-failure rate from 6.4% to 1.1%.